 The contribution is limited to the Social Security wage base.
 After an employee meets the year’s wage base, they no longer pay into the 0.75% contribution.
 Keep in mind the wage base can fluctuate each year.

 Massachusetts determines the portions that go toward family and medical leave contributions each year.
-Massachusetts will determine the first year’s contribution amounts prior to the PFML start date of October 1, 2019.

 Employers are responsible for remitting contributions on behalf of their workers.
 And, employers can choose to pay the employee’s portion.